 He left for a night shift on 3rd July 2015 and never came home.

 Paul served and protected the public his entire life.

-He was born in Cyprus; RAF Akrotiri, joining the Army Cadets as soon as he was old enough.
+He was born in Cyprus; RAF Akrotiri, joining the scouts and then the Army Cadets as soon as he was old enough.
 He completed his Duke of Edinburgh Awards.
-He joined the Royal Artillery at the age of 16, based in Larkhill, Wiltshire and was stationed in Germany for a few years, posted to Northern Ireland & served in the Gulf War 1990/91, being one of the youngest there.
-On leaving the Army with Exemplary Service & placed in the reserves he joined the TA before becoming a police officer (as his father and grandfather also did) in 2004, having his training and pass out ceremony at Bruche.
+He joined the Royal Artillery at the age of 16, based in Larkhill, Wiltshire and was stationed in Germany for a few years, posted to Northern Ireland & served in the Gulf War 1990/91, being one of the youngest, celebrating his 18th birthday there.
+On leaving the Army with Exemplary Service & placed in the Army Reserves he joined the TA before becoming a police officer (as his father and grandfather also did) in 2004, having his training and pass out ceremony at Bruche.

-We were always grateful whenever he returned home to us from his work safe and well because we knew how proactive and dedicated he was and he always placed the public and safety of others before himself.
-He missed many Christmases, special anniversaries and our baby’s birthday because most special occasions he would be working.
+We were always grateful whenever Paul returned home to us from his work safe and well because we knew how proactive and dedicated he was and he always placed the public and safety of others before himself.
+He missed many Christmases, special anniversaries and our baby’s birthdays because he would be working.